freegroup/kube-highavailability/README.md

 ## Overview
 In this tutorial I cover the scenario below.
  - One Cluster
- - Multi tenants each in its own namespace
+ - Multi tenants, each in its own namespace
  - **multiple availability zones**
  - each pod of a Deployment/StatefulSet running in a different zone